The Pontryagin Class for Pre-Courant Algebroids: Introduction

 \section{Introduction}

-Recently, people have payed more attention to higher categorical structures by reasons in both mathematics and physics.
+Recently, people have paid more attention to higher categorical structures by reasons in both mathematics and physics.
 One way to provide higher categorical structures is by categorifying existing mathematical concepts.
 One of the simplest higher structures is a $2$-vector space, which is the categorification of a vector space.
 If we further put a compatible Lie algebra structure on a $2$-vector space, then we obtain a Lie $2$-algebra \cite{baez:2algebras}.
 The Jacobi identity is replaced by a natural transformation, called the Jacobiator, which also satisfies some coherence laws of its own.
 Recently, the relation among higher categorical structures and multisymplectic structures, Courant algebroids, and Dirac structures are studied in \cite{baezrogers,Leibniz2,zambon}.

 A $2$-vector space is equivalent to a $2$-term complex of vector spaces.
 A Lie $2$-algebra is equivalent to a $2$-term $L_\infty$-algebra. $L_\infty$-algebras, sometimes called strongly homotopy (sh) Lie algebras, were introduced in \cite{stasheff2} as a model for ``Lie algebras that satisfy Jacobi identity up to all higher homotopies''.
-The notion of Leibniz algebras was introduced by Loday, which is a generalization of Lie algebras.
-Their crossed modules were also introduced in \cite{Loday and Pirashvili} to study the cohomology of Leibniz algebras.
-As a model for ``Leibniz algebras that satisfy Jacobi identity up to all higher homotopies'', Ammar and Poncin introduced the notion of strongly homotopy (sh) Leibniz algebra, or $Lod_\infty$-algebra in \cite{ammardefiLeibnizalgebra}, which is further studied by Uchino in \cite{UchinoshL}.
+The notion of Leibniz algebras was introduced by Loday in \cite{Loday and Pirashvili}, which is a generalization of Lie algebras.
+Their crossed modules were also introduced in the same paper to study the cohomology of Leibniz algebras.
+As a model for ``Leibniz algebras that satisfy Jacobi identity up to all higher homotopies'', the notion of strongly homotopy (sh) Leibniz algebra, or $Lod_\infty$-algebra was given in \cite{livernet} by Livernet, which is further studied by Ammar, Poncin and Uchino in \cite{ammardefiLeibnizalgebra,UchinoshL}.
 In \cite{Leibniz2}, the author introduced the notion of Leibniz 2-algebras, and proved that the category of Leibniz 2-algebras is equivalent to the category of 2-term sh Leibniz algebras.